 9. Missions to Mars are now much rarer – from 23 missions in the 1960s and 1970s, only 10 were launched in the new millennium.

-10. Mars is farther from the Sun than Earth is and therefore takes considerably longer to complete one orbit: A Red Planet year lasts about 687 Earth day.
+10. Mars is farther from the Sun than Earth is, and therefore takes considerably longer to complete one orbit: A Red Planet year lasts about 687 Earth day.
 We recently celebrated the Martian New Year.
-It was May 5, 2017.
+It was on March 23, 2019 and the next is in a few days: February 7, 2021

 Do you know some other interesting fact about the Red Planet?
 Write it in the comment section bellow 🙂